The Book of Life

 Personally, my position is that people have to make consistent choices to walk away from God before he, reluctantly, removes their names from the Book of Life – I follow the reasoning of the first group above which includes people like C.S.
 Lewis.
 Having studied the subject for many years I think it is more consistent with Scripture.

-The reason we preach the gospel then is so that people will fall in love with the One who has saved them without them having to do anything (by grace you are saved), know why they should continue to persevere in doing right and, by having a relationship with God through the Holy Spirit, receive the power to do so.
-Otherwise we do have a tendency – inherited from Adam – to walk away, the history of the human race as shown in the Scriptures makes this clear.
+So we tell people this so they know why they should continue to persevere in doing right and, by having a relationship with God through the Holy Spirit, receive the power to do so.
+Otherwise we do have an inbuilt tendency – inherited from Adam – to walk away, the history of the human race as shown in the Scriptures makes this clear.

-One response to “The Book of Life”
+One thought on “The Book of Life”